kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 - Currently, this project has only been tested with a single user (single Metamask address)
 - But, this project doesn't end with the Bootcamp and I'll continue to build it further and continue to add more functionality

-### How to seed the PearlZZExchange with Loyalty Issuers & their Loyalty Liabilities; as well as add multiple test user accounts and their respective Loyalty Membership accounts & points

-- `truffle migrate --network development`
+### How to run the truffle tests, five tests should pass successfully
-- `truffle console --network development`
+- `truffle test --network development`
-- `truffle exec scripts/seed-pearlzz-exchange-buy-n-sell-oders.js` initiated by different account addresses

 ## Screencast link

-TBD - Youtube link most likely
+**TBD - Youtube link most likely

 ## Public Ethereum wallet for certification:

 `0x8BE4cB72302C02e5BDd20c95F3E94048d078086F`

-## Project description
+# Project description

-# 1. PearlZZ B2B Loyalty Alliances Marketplace
+## 1. PearlZZ B2B Loyalty Alliances Marketplace
 - (1.1) Onboard a loyalty issuer brand or a business onto PearlZZ allowing them to stake their Loyalty Liability Amount (LLA) from their balancesheet onto PearlZZ
 - (1.2) Each time a new issuer brand/business is onboarded, or each time they stake more Loyalty Liability Amount, PearlZZ will "mint" PRLZ tokens adding to its totalSupply
 - (1.3) For the purposes of this final project, we've assumed an alliance of five issuers for our prototype solution
+- (1.4) These five issuers are seeded in when you visit either "localhost:3000/issuer" or "pearlzz.herokuapp.com/issuer"

-# 2. PearlZZ Wallet and PearlZZ Exchange
+## 2. PearlZZ Wallet and PearlZZ Exchange

-# - (2.1) PearlZZ Wallet
+### - (2.1) PearlZZ Wallet
 - (2.1.1) Allow individual users of PearlZZ to add/maintain their Loyalty Accounts to the PearlZZ Wallet
 - (2.1.2) This project is using the 10 starter accounts that come with Ganache to seed in some Loyalty Accounts per address (signifying a different user per address)
 - (2.1.3) This project is also seeding in some "Buy Points" and "Sell Points" orders on the behalf of some of the addresses
 - (2.1.4) The intention is to keep the 10 Ganache addresses configurable for the person testing from Consensys perspective to put in their own 10 addresses

-# (2.2) PearlZZ Exchange - PRLZ Token as a translation mechanism for the peer-to-peer exchange (trading) of Loyalty Points earned:
+### (2.2) PearlZZ Exchange - PRLZ Token as a translation mechanism for the peer-to-peer exchange (trading) of Loyalty Points earned:
 - The PearlZZ cryptocurrency (PRLZ) is the "fungible (value translation) medium" by which to enable the exchange of loyalty points
 - across a consumer's different loyalty accounts
 - or across different consumer's individual loyalty accounts